vermilion000/MyPython/API/FastApi/readme.md

 ## Run a contianer

+## Note :
+use 0Dockerfile for Simple pip to install packages. use 1Dockerfile when installation is complex, but this is lkarge image due to usage of windows image for installation.(remember to rename to Dockerfile to actually work for building.docker uses file with the same name). use 2Dockerfile uses multistage build of docker where 1.UV to install libararies and
+                                                      2.creating runtime with python and no UV

 ## 1.Create an image
 run this command to build the docker image  for the application along with its dependencies.
 ```